marwansallam88/Inverter-based-FLC-of-BLDC-s-Speed/README.md

 Key aspects:

-•Simulated and implemented Fuzzy Logic Control (FLC) in MATLAB/Simulink to regulate motor speed with robust performance across a wide range.
+• Simulated and implemented Fuzzy Logic Control (FLC) in MATLAB/Simulink to regulate motor speed with robust performance across a wide range.